andycroll/andycroll.com/_posts/2019/2019-10-20-use-a-deprecation-message.md

   def make
     put_instant_in_cup
     add_hot_water
+    ActiveSupport::Deprecation.warn(
-    ActiveSupport::Deprecation.warn("We should be using an Aeropress") end
+      "We should #make_properly with an Aeropress") end

   def make_properly